ublue-os/ucore/README.md

   - virt-install: command-line utility for installing virtual machines

 > [!NOTE]
-> Fedora now uses `DefaultTimeoutStop=45s` for systemd services which could cause `libvirtd` to quit before shutting down slow VMs.
+> Fedora uses `DefaultTimeoutStop=45s` for systemd services which could cause `libvirtd` to quit before shutting down slow VMs.
 Consider adding `TimeoutStopSec=120s` as an override for `libvirtd.service` if needed.

 ### Tag Matrix